dougbutner/web-4/README.md

 ## What is a Geo-Social Layer?

-A geo-social layer is something that affects people (social) at a given location.
+A geo-social layer is something that affects people (social) at a given location (Geo).
 A simple example is the governing body of an area, including all of the legislation.
-Another example is a
+Another example is the customs and culture of a group of people.

+Natural

 Other Examples include